naravishal/personal/spark/HandsOnSpark.md

 - Complete POC
     - Read Database Changes and write it into Kafka using Kafka Streams
     - Read the Kafka changes using Spark Streaming and write it into Database Tables
+- Read Streaming JSON data from HDFS/S3/BLOB storage using spark sql
+- How to check if DataFrame is streaming data frame or not.
+- How to Write Streaming Data into Snowflake
+- Window Operations on Spark Streaming

 # Performance Optimization